raphael-group/CalicoST/README.md

 Setting up the conda environments takes around 10 minutes on an HPC head node.

 ## Additional installation for SNP parsing
 CalicoST requires allele count matrices for reference-phased A and B alleles for inferring allele-specific CNAs, and provides a snakemake pipeline for obtaining the required matrices from a BAM file.
-Run the following commands in CalicoST directory for installing additional packages for snakemake preprocessing pipeline.
+Run the following commands in CalicoST directory for installing additional package, [Eagle2](https://alkesgroup.broadinstitute.org/Eagle/), for snakemake preprocessing pipeline.

 ```
 mkdir external